Just Mercy (book): Young adult book

-Just Mercy: Adapted for Young Adults: A True Story of the Fight for Justice is an adaption of the book aimed towards young adults that was published by Delacorte Press on 18 September 2018.
+Just Mercy: Adapted for Young Adults: A True Story of the Fight for Justice is an adaption of the book aimed towards young adults that was published by Delacorte Press on September 18, 2018.
 The book debuted as the Publishers Weekly number one young adult best seller in September 2019.
 The book made the New York Times Best Sellers Young Adult Paperback list in January 2020.
 Among other honors, it shared the 2019 Flora Stieglitz Straus Award with Dreamers by Yuyi Morales, an award given each year by the Children's Book Committee of the Bank Street College of Education for an outstanding work in children's nonfiction.
 Kirkus Reviews posted an article on the book saying it "is required reading, embracing the ideals that 'we all need mercy, we all need justice, and—perhaps—we all need some measure of unmerited grace.'"
 The book has also been included in reading lists by various publications, such as USA Today who named it as one of "17 kids books to read for Black History Month".

+On August 7, 2023, the book was banned for "Teaching About Controversial Issues" by Yorkville, Illinois Community School District 115 Board of Education, after a closed door meeting.
+On December 27, 2023, Deputy Illinois Attorney General Brent Stratton ruled the meeting illegal under the State of Illinois Open Meetings Act (OMA).